1. Plumbing Licences

-- Be eligible for registration in that class of plumbing; and
+- be eligible for registration in that class of plumbing;

-- Undergo an examination of the competencies required to be licensed in that class.
-To pass this exam, you may need to undertake training at a registered training organisation.
+- undergo an examination of the competencies required to be licensed in that class; and

 You must also provide the VBA with a current Certificate of Currency as evidence of your insurance cover.